-Albano, José, and Manuel Costa founded their winery in 1920, naming it after S. Joao, the patron saint of Bairrada.
+Albano, José, and Manuel Costa founded their winery in 1920, naming it after São João, the patron saint of the region of Bairrada.
 This Carmelite monk was responsible for initiating the construction of the Bussaco Monastery in 1628.
 Initially, they set out to make Port wines, wanting to cash in on the boom in demand for Port.
-A 1930 ruling prohibited the bottling of Port wines outside of the Vila Nova de Gaia area, where the port shippers still conduct business today, and Caves S. Joao turned to the production of still wines from the Bairrada and Dão regions.
+A 1930 ruling prohibited the bottling of Port wines outside of the Vila Nova de Gaia area, where the port shippers still conduct business today, and Caves São João turned to the production of still wines from the Bairrada and Dão regions.

 The singular terroir of Bairrada makes for world-class sparkling wine.
-The vineyards are planted the 20km from the ocean, battered by the northern Atlantic winds for which the area is well known.
-Méthode traditionelle gives this wine a soft, silky texture, combined with the floral tones and bright fruit of its indigenous varietals.
+The vineyards are planted 20km from the ocean, battered by the northern Atlantic winds for which the area is well known.
+Méthode traditionnelle gives this wine a soft, silky texture, combined with the floral tones and bright fruit of its indigenous varietals.

 This is a terrific aperitif-style Rosé, enjoyable on its own.
 It also makes a lovely complement to shellfish, fried seafood, tempura, and spicier Asian cuisine.

 Harvest in first two weeks of September.
 Grapes are de-stemmed and lightly pressed (0.5Bar) for a light rose color.
 The must is fermented in temperature controlled vats for 15 days.
 At the beginning of December the wine is bottled.
 After three months on the lees, bottles are disgorged in March.

-LOCATION, SOIL, CLIMATE: The vineyards are located in Bairrada, less than 20km from the ocean.
+The vineyards are located in Bairrada, less than 20km from the ocean.
 Clay and limestone are the predominant soil type.
 The climate is Atlantic, with strong cooling effect from the maritime influence and strong winds.
 Average temperature is 12-15 degrees C. The annual rainfall is around 800mm per year, peaking in autumn and winter.